 Companies in Singapore must comply with various annual compliance requirements.
 For example, e-commerce companies are required to file an annual return and audited financial statements with ACRA.

-E-commerce sales related legal issues for Singapore companies
+E-commerce sales-related legal issues for Singapore companies

-This serves as a practical guide for e-retailers and online marketplaces within Singapore, leveraging the digitalisation of SMEs as well as the e-commerce sector in the city state.
+This serves as a practical guide for e-retailers and online marketplaces within Singapore, leveraging the digitalization of SMEs as well as the e-commerce sector in the city-state.

 Concerning ransomware and data breach-similar issues, there had been 68 cases reported to the Cyber Security Agency of Singapore in the first 6 months of 2021, double the number of cases in the same period of 2020.

-PDPA terms should be available in the policies of e-commerce platforms where your business is in use.
-E-commerce businesses also must take steps to protect the personal data of their customers, such as by implementing appropriate security measures and obtaining consent from their customers before collecting, using, or disclosing their personal data.
+It is crucial for e-commerce businesses to protect their customers’ personal data by implementing appropriate security measures and obtaining consent from their customers before collecting, using, or disclosing personal data.

 Contracts and payment methods

-As a result of Singapore’s mature online payment infrastructure, a variety of payment solutions are available on e-commerce platforms – namely credit cards, bank transfer.
-Be a smart online vendor, protecting credit card information transmitted to you is essential.
+As a result of Singapore’s mature online payment infrastructure, a variety of payment solutions are available on e-commerce platforms, namely credit cards, and bank transfers.
+As a smart online vendor, protecting credit card information transmitted to you is essential.

-The Consumer Protection (Fair Trading) Act prohibits e-commerce businesses from engaging in unfair trading practices such as false or misleading advertising.
-Or, Unfair Contract Terms Act (UCTA) is the statute to prescribe the limits of liability for breach of consumer contract within Singapore.
+The Consumer Protection (Fair Trading) Act prohibits e-commerce businesses from engaging in unfair trading practices (e.g. false or misleading advertising), while the Unfair Contract Terms Act (UCTA) is the statute to prescribe the limits of liability for breach of consumer contract within Singapore.

-Without proper protection, your creative things such as images, information, and data could be used freely across the Internet.
-Protecting your intellectual property rights in this sector is vital.
+Without proper protection, your intangible creative assets such as images, information, and data could be used freely across the Internet.
+Therefore, protecting your intellectual property rights in this sector is vital.